langstonstewart/PocketDex-Codex/README.md

 ## Contact:

 If you encounter any issues or have questions, feel free to contact the maintainer at langston.professional08@gmail.com or open an issue on the GitHub repository.
+I would love to fulfill any requests/features you would like implemented.

 ## License: